CoJaques/Henk/README.md

 ## Contributing and Support

-For any issues, please refer to the source code or contact the development team.
+For any issues, please refer to the source code and submit a pull request

 Feel free to extend the supported algorithms by modifying the `DataProcessorFactory` class and implementing new `IDataProcessor` classes.